 Was Jesus white, Black, or another race entirely?
 Go inside the complicated history of what color Jesus of Nazareth may have been.

-As Jesus’ following spread over time — sometimes via devoted missionary work and sometimes by comparatively less saintly methods — people across multiple societies have cast images of Jesus in their image.
+As Jesus’ following spread out of the Middle East — sometimes via devoted missionary work and sometimes by more aggressive methods — people across western Europe started casting Jesus in their image.

 Early Depictions Of Jesus

 Though the Bible tells the story of Jesus Christ — whose real name was actually Yeshua — it says little about his appearance.
 In the Old Testament, the prophet Isaiah describes Jesus as having “no beauty or majesty.”
 But the Book of Psalms directly contradicts this, calling Jesus “fairer [more beautiful] than the children of men.”

 Other descriptions of Jesus Christ in the Bible offer few other clues.
 In the Book of Revelation, Jesus is described as having hair like “white wool,” eyes like “flames of fire,” and feet “like burnished bronze, refined as in a furnace.”

 Despite this lack of concrete descriptions, depictions of Jesus Christ began to emerge in the first century.
 Unsurprisingly — given the persecution of early Christians — one of the earliest known depictions of Jesus Christ is a mockery.

 This “graffito” from first-century Rome shows someone named Alexandros worshipping a man with a donkey head who is being crucified.
 The inscription reads “Alexandro worshiping his god.”

 Known depictions of Jesus Christ with a more positive slant date back to the third century.
 Since Jesus Christ is alleged to have said, “I am the good shepherd… the good shepherd lays down his life for the sheep” in the Gospel of John, many early depictions show him with a lamb.